yatheeshraju/testng-docs/docs/testresults.md

 </target>
 ```

+!!! note
-> Note:  a current incompatibility between the JDK 1.5 and JUnitReports prevents the frame version from working, so you need to specify "noframes" to get this to work for now.
+    A current incompatibility between the JDK 1.5 and JUnitReports prevents the frame version from working, so you need to specify "noframes" to get this to work for now.

 ####  Reporter API
 If you need to log messages that should appear in the generated HTML reports, you can use the class [org.testng.Reporter](https://jitpack.io/com/github/cbeust/testng/master/javadoc/org/testng/Reporter.html):